watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

     and store the results in `tokens` field for each chunked text.
   * `_ingest._value.sparse` expects a `sparse` field for each chunk object as the target field.
   * `_ingest._value.text` expects a `text` field for each chunk object as the input field.
+  * `"_ingest._value.text": "text_field"` means ELSER uses `text_field` as the input field.
+You may need to update it if your ELSER input field is different.
   * `search-crawler-with-chunking@custom` is the name of the ingest pipeline.
 You need to update it with your ingest pipeline name.